coder/coder/docs/admin/scale.md

 ### Traffic Generation

-Given an existing set of workspaces created previously with `create-workspaces`, the following command will generate traffic similar to that used by Coder's web terminal against those workspaces.
+Given an existing set of workspaces created previously with `create-workspaces`, the following command will generate traffic similar to that of Coder's web terminal against those workspaces.

 ```sh
 coder exp scaletest workspace-traffic \